 - Apply for the scholarship in only one county.

 First phase (75 points)

-- Academic performance (GPA, class ranking, consideration of difficulty of courses taken for 3 1/2 years of high school – 30 points)
+- Academic performance (GPA, class ranking, consideration of difficulty of courses taken, and consistency of grades over 3 years of high school – 30 points)

-- Community service and volunteer activities (consider intensity and longevity of service, number of organizations served, demonstrates desire to be involved in community – 15 points)
+- Community service and volunteer activities (consideration of intensity and longevity of service, number and type of organizations serving, and leadership qualities demonstrated through service – 15 points)

-- School activities/Honors and Awards (leadership roles in activities, indicating a team spirit, working well with others, and commitment and drive, academic honors and awards, awards and honors from civic organizations and from volunteer work – 10 points)
+- School activities and honors/awards (leadership roles in activities indicating a team spirit, working well with others, commitment, and drive; academic honors and/or awards, honors from civic or volunteer work – 10 points)

 Second phase (25 points) is the finalist interview.

 - Communication of ideas and interview skills (applicant answers questions clearly and thoroughly, answers reflect thought, uses appropriate grammar, has a professional appearance, demonstrates poise)